taosdata/TDengine/docs/en/05-programming/06-client-libraries/08-odbc.md

     4.2 [Connection Type]: required field, we choose "WebSocket"

-    4.3 [URL]: required field, the URL for the ODBC data source, for example, `http://localhost:6041` is the URL for a local TDengine cluster, `https://gw.cloud.taosdata.com?token=your_token` is the URL for a TDengine cloud service.
+    4.3 [URL]: required field, the URL for the ODBC data source, `https://gw.cloud.taosdata.com?token=your_token` is the URL for a TDengine Cloud service instance.

     4.4 [Database]: optional field, the default database to access

-    4.5 [User]: optional field, only used for connection testing in step 5; If it's left as blank, "root" user will be used by default.

-    4.6 [Password]: optional field, only used for connection testing in step 5;

 5. Click "Test Connection" to test whether the connection to the data source is successful; if successful, it will prompt "Successfully connected to URL"

 6. Click "OK" to set the configuration and exit.

-7. You can also select an already configured data source name in step 2 to change existing configuration.

-### Native Connection

-Please be noted that native connection can't be used to access a TDengine client service.

-The steps are exactly same as "WebSocket" connection, except for you choose "Native" in step 4.2.

 ## PowerBI